youben11/udacity-deepreinforcementlearning-nd/README.md

 ### Continuous Control
 My solution for the second Udacity DRLND project 'Continuous Control' which is about training a double-jointed arm to move to some target locations.
 The project can be found [here](/continuous_control)

+### Collaboration and Competition
+My solution for the third and final Udacity DRLND project 'Collaboration and Competition' which is about training two agents controlling rackets to bounce a ball over a net.
+The project can be found [here](/collaboration_and_competition)